1. Simple SIR model with gamma distributed lengths of stay

 denim

-offers 2 main ways to define a transition: either
+offers 2 ways to define a transition: either by a

 Current available distributions in this package including: